Establishing Linear Surrogate Regret Bounds for Convex Smooth Losses via Convolutional Fenchel-Young Losses

-\begin{remark} Under classification, a surrogate loss with a regret bound is \textit{classification-calibrated}, which indicates that the surrogate risk minimization eventually leads to the Bayes-optimal classifier.
+Algorithm~\ref{algo1} comes with a significant resemblance with the sparsemax ~\citep[Algorithm 1]{msparsemax}, which is determined by the similar structure shared by \eqref{log_conj} and Euclidean projection problem \citep[(2)]{msparsemax}.
+Since $\Pi(\bm{\theta})$ is a singleton, we have the unique $\bm\pi_{\log}$-argmax link $\varphi_{\bm\pi_{\log}}$ (Definition~\ref{proposed_link}).
+While we need to solve problem \eqref{log_conj} for every $\bm{\theta}$ to have access to $\nabla_{\bm\theta}L_{\Omega_T}(\bm\theta,y)$, the prediction by the $\bm\pi_{\log}$-argmax link is much cheaper, without requiring Algorithm~\ref{algo1}, {which indicates that we can simply use the class label with the largest score $\max_{y\in[K]}\theta_{y}$ in test time.} The proof can be found in Appendix~\ref{proof_mc_link}. \begin{proposition} A prediction link $\varphi$ is the $\bm{\pi}_{\log}$-argmax link if and only if $\varphi(\bm{\theta})\in\mathrm{argmax}_{t\in\mathcal{Y}}\theta_{t}$. \end{proposition} \begin{remark} Under classification, a surrogate loss with a regret bound is \textit{classification-calibrated}, which indicates that the surrogate risk minimization eventually leads to the Bayes-optimal classifier.
 In literature, \citet{Self3} and \citet{wang_unified} have investigated sufficient conditions for Fenchel--Young losses to be classification-calibrated.
 Therein the base negentropy is assumed to be of Legendre-type or twice differentiable.
 Our convolutional Fenchel--Young losses are interesting because we do not require these conditions to yield both the smoothness and a regret bound.
 Thus it remains open to relax these existing sufficient conditions for Fenchel--Young losses further. \end{remark}